derek-dchu/awesome-note/greedy.md

 return an integer with the binary_form
 ```

+#### Follow Up 2
+Given 2*n + 2 numbers, every numbers occurs twice except two, find them.

+##### Analysis
+Suppose the two exceptions are x, y.
+By doing xor of all numbers, we will get x ^ y.

+The rightmost set bit x ^ y represents a set bit from either x or y, which means, if we divide all numbers into two groups, one for all numbers that have that bit set, the other one for the rest.
+In other words, we will have x, y seperate into two groups.

+##### Pseudocode

 ### Majority Number
 Given an array of integers, the majority number is the number that occurs **more than half** of the size of the array.
 Find it.